The Minimal Attached Eddy in Wall Turbulence: Statistical Foundations, Inverse Identification and Influence Kernels

 Characterizing and predicting the turbulent flow in the vicinity of a wall continues to not only be a problem of scientific interest, but also one of great practical relevance.
 Significant knowledge and insight has been gained from the development of experimental diagnostics in the 1960s to the emergence of direct numerical simulations in the 1980s, sophisticated measurements in the 1990s, an emphasis on coherent structures in the 2000s and operator-based dynamical models over the past decade.
 Against this backdrop of increasingly sophisticated experimentation, computations and analyses, the attached eddy hypothesis - originally proposed more than 50 years ago by ~\cite{townsend1976structure} - continues to serve as a simple, yet effective theory to qualitatively and quantitatively describe structural and statistical aspects of turbulent boundary layers, particularly focusing on the logarithmic region.

 The attached eddy model (AEM) was given a firm mathematical footing by ~\cite{perry1982mechanism}, and further developed by Marusic and co-workers over the past 25 years ~\citep{perry1995wall, marusic2013logarithmic,woodcock2015statistical,de2016influence}.
-Among other useful features, the AEM is able to explain scaling behaviors of velocity moments, provide an explanation for uniform momentum zones~\citep{de2016uniform}, and serve as a predictive model for the von-Karman constant as a function of Reynolds number.
+Among other useful features, the AEM is able to explain scaling behaviors of velocity moments, provide an explanation for uniform momentum zones~\citep{de2016uniform}, and serve as a predictive model for the {von K\'arm\'an} constant as a function of Reynolds number.
 A review of the theory and developments of the AEM of wall turbulence can be found in ~\cite{marusic2019attached}.
 Over the past few years, theoretical and numerical analyses (e.g. ~\cite{mckeon2019self,lozano2019characteristic}) have added further credibility to this theory.
-Despite the success of the AEM, it is pertinent to remember that it is fundamentally a statistical theory, and other hypotheses (e.g ~\cite{davidson2006logarithmic,davidson2009simple}) can also be used to explain the statistical characteristics of the log layer.
+Despite the success of the AEM, it is pertinent to remember that it is fundamentally a statistical theory, and other hypotheses (e.g. ~\cite{davidson2006logarithmic,davidson2009simple}) can also be used to explain the statistical characteristics of the log layer.